Skip to main content

 Testing your endpoint

-The webhook.test event is only sent when you click the Test button.
+The webhook.test event is only sent when you click the Test Webhook button.
 It is never fired during normal build operations.

 Filtering events